sunchang0124/BioHackathon2019/README.md

 * Python 3.6 (with pip as dependency manager)

 ## How infrastructure works ##
-1. Set up data parties and Trusted secure enviroment (IPs)
+1. Set up data parties and Trusted secure enviroment
-2. PyTaskManager gets ready (start listening)
+2. PyTaskManager gets ready (Master site start listening)
-3. Researcher requests access to execute analysis model on data
+3. Researcher provide data analysis model to TSE
-4. All data parties approve and hash PIs
-5. Send to TSE and do matching and linking
+    - This model should be approved by data parties
-6. Matching result go to data parties and the researcher
+3. Data parties give inputs and build the Docker images
+    - All parties have to agree on one salting key
+    - Hashing and salting will be done
+    - Hashed identifiers + actual data will be encrypted
-7. Researcher sends analysis to TSE
+    - Send to TSE
+4. TSE receives all encrypted data files, then:
+    - Verification and decryption
+    - matching and linking data
-8. Run model on data
+    - Run linear regression model on actual data
+5. Results will be generated at TSE
+6. TSE Send results back to researcher